SamanthaBooth81/foody-family/README.md

 ### Delete Draft Recipe Functionality
 - [Stack Overflow](https://stackoverflow.com/a/25325228), to help with success message once posted recipe had been deleted.

+### Add Recipe Form
+- [Authenticating Add Recipe Form](https://forum.djangoproject.com/t/automatically-get-user-id-to-assignate-to-form-when-submitting/5333/7), used to check if the user is authenticated when submitting a new recipe to add them as the author in the Recipe database.
+- [Slugify Text](http://www.learningaboutelectronics.com/Articles/How-to-slugify-text-in-Python.php), for how to slugify the recipe title and author to create a unique slug with some flexibility across users.
+-[Create Recipes with a Form](https://www.python-academy.com/download/django_intro_2017/recipe_form.html), to help understand how to put together the add_recipe view.
+- [Django Widgets](https://docs.djangoproject.com/en/4.0/ref/forms/widgets/#customizing-widget-instances), general reading for ingredients and instructions multi input widgets.
+- [Django add images to Cloudinary](https://www.youtube.com/watch?v=1T6G7Znrbfg), used to help upload images from the user to cloudinary.

+### Edit Recipe Form
+[Determine correct user to edit post](https://www.youtube.com/watch?v=Y1Us5jVT07E), used to help structure code so that page can only be viewed if user is authenticated.
+[Codemy - Update and Edit Blog Post](https://www.youtube.com/watch?v=J7xaESAddDQ), help with the update urls for pending and posted recipes.

+### Delete Recipe
+[Codemy - Delete a Blog Post](https://www.youtube.com/watch?v=8NPOwmtupiI), used to help create the delete view and html code to delete recipe.

 ### Styling
 - [Unsplash - Landing Image](https://unsplash.com/photos/DoUgSMezLp0)
 - [Logo Font - Google Fonts](https://fonts.google.com/specimen/Ribeye+Marrow?category=Display&preview.text=Foody%20Family&preview.text_type=custom#standard-styles)